Setting Clear Goals for Your Business Blog (Before You Write a Word)

-Setting goals for your business blog is a surefire way to guide your content and achieve improved ROI.
+Setting clear business blog goals is one of the most effective ways to guide your content and achieve measurable ROI.

-“What is the ROI of blogging?” is a common question I hear, and an impossible one to answer if you aren’t setting goals for your blog in the first place.
+One of the most common questions I hear is: “What is the ROI of blogging?”
+It’s almost impossible to answer if you aren’t setting goals for your blog in the first place.

 Like any other marketing channel, your blog should facilitate a business need.
-Your content topics, internal linking schemes, and call-to-actions should all support your focus goals.
+Your content topics, internal linking schemes, and calls to action should all support your focus goals.

-In this post, I’ll help you think beyond mere content creation and take a bird’s-eye view of your blog, including types of goals and how to track whether your blog is working.
+In this post, I’ll help you think beyond mere content creation and take a bird’s-eye view of your blog, including the types of business blog goals you might set and how to track whether your blog is working.

 Why Your Business Blog Needs Defined Goals